khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 ### Homepage

-The homepage is the page a user sees at the top level of GitLab.com or their instance, and it's where users are directed after logging in.
-This page is considered navigation, as it is meant to help users orient themselves upon logging in.
+The homepage is the first page a user sees at the top level of GitLab.com or their instance after logging in.
+It's also where a user is directed after clicking the GitLab or instance logo in the navigation.
+This page is meant to help the user orient themself upon logging in.
 Currently this page is [configurable in User Settings](https://docs.gitlab.com/ee/user/profile/preferences.html#default-dashboard).

 ### Landing page